 IoT and even personalization will create an explosion in edge hosting, and the edge resources created by these applications will then be available to host components of cloud applications, too.
 As edge hosting increases, so will the use of fiber to mesh edge-hosting points, which will further increase fiber use and reduce network latency.

-Future internet could cast CDNs as one giant cloud
+Future internet infrastructure could cast CDNs as one giant cloud

 CDNs contribute the last piece of the radical transformation the internet will undergo in the next decade.
 People who stream video don't search for their own caches; they simply ask for a video URL, and the CDN translates that to address the best cache location.
 Process hosting will work the same way: Users will ask for a process or function and receive the IP address of the best local instance of what they want.
 Function routing lets operators, OTTs and cloud providers compose experiences based on features, then map them to the most efficient feature edge-hosting points.